TiaLow/city_explorer_api/README.md

 07-15-2020 3:35pm - Created schema.sql, tested table with dummy info.
 Accessed table in terminal, it worked booyah!

-07-16-2020 7:35pm - Completed if/else statement for pull from database vs request to API.
+07-16-2020 7:35am - Completed if/else statement for pull from database vs request to API.
 Confirmed functionality using local host.
 Deploying to Heroku now.

+07-16-2020 7:50am - Running push again to remove .env files from github

 ## Credits and Collaborations